Jenn Fletcher's Blog - Assistive Technology

 APPS

 We then got to use the iPODs during class.
 I was a bit overwhelmed as I have never used an iPOD or APPS before.
 It was fun to check out the APPS available to us on the demo iPODs.
-A few of the APPSEALLY like the following APPS:
+A few of the APPSEALLY like the following APPS:1. iCoin - you can sort and count money -- very useful for students on IPPs who have money related outcomes -- very visual

 2. Sign For Me - very interesting APP that allows you to type in a sentence and the avatar will teach you how to sign it